Undergraduate Policies and Procedures

-Students nearing completion of their undergraduate studies (90 earned units) should request an Undergraduate Graduation Application from their academic advisor.
-Completion of this form will initiate a process which includes: (1) a Graduation Audit, prepared by the Registrar's Office; (2) a meeting with the Academic Advisor to review the audit; and (3) receiving information about Commencement, graduation activities, and diploma ordering.
+Students nearing completion of their undergraduate studies (90 earned units) should request an Undergraduate Graduation Application from their academic advisor or Registrar’s Office.
+Completion of this form will initiate a process that includes: (1) a Graduation Audit, prepared by the Registrar's Office; (2) a meeting with the Academic Advisor to review the audit; and (3) receiving information about Commencement, graduation activities, and diploma ordering.

 To be eligible to participate in commencement ceremonies, a student must meet the Academic Standing Requirement (2.0 cumulative GPA and 2.0 GPA in Major Requirements) as of the end of the previous semester.
 (For May graduation, calculation is based on grades through the previous Fall.)

-Dean's List – To be included on the full-time student Dean's list, a student must have attained a semester GPA of 3.5 or higher in a program of 12 units or more of graded courses in the previous semester.
+To be included on the full-time student Dean's list, an undergraduate student must have attained a semester GPA of 3.5 or higher in a program of 12 units or more of graded courses in the previous semester.
 The full-time student Dean's List is compiled at the conclusion of each Fall and Spring semester.

-Honors at Graduation - Academic honors are awarded based on the cumulative NDNU grade point average only.
+Academic honors are awarded based on the cumulative NDNU grade point average only through Fall semester.
 To be eligible for academic honors, students must have satisfied a minimum of 46 letter graded upper-division units at NDNU.

-Undergraduate Commencement Speaker - A representative of each graduating class is selected to address the graduates at Commencement.
-Selection is made by a committee comprised of faculty, staff, and students.
+A representative of each graduating class is selected to address the graduates at Commencement.
+Selection is made by a committee that comprises faculty, staff, and students.
 The criteria for eligibility are: a minimum GPA at NDNU of 3.7, a minimum of 46 letter graded upper-division units earned at Notre Dame de Namur University (at the time of completion), and outstanding writing and speaking skills.